Pedro-ryan89/Pedro-ryan89/README.md

 I am currently studying at the Federal Institute of education,Science and Technology (IFCE)

-👨‍💻  in my arsenal I have c++, html, css, JavaScript, python, java, MySQL.
+👨‍💻  in my arsenal I have c++, html, css, JavaScript, python,c#, java, MySQL.

 🧠  I have some knowledge in software and database engineering.